mstksg/inCode/copy/entries/fc-statements.md

 This post is a distillation of concepts I have mentioned in [some other][iopure] [blog posts][inside] in the past; I've had a lot of new thoughts after writing both of them and I figured I'd condense them and make a new post summarizing the ideas in a new and more concise way.
+I thought, "Do I really need to write yet another post on IO in Haskell?"...but as time went on, I really wish that I had somewhere that condensed this specific aspect of Haskell IO in a focused manner.

-If you want to go into this topic in more detail, those posts above might help!
+Anyways, if you want to go into this topic in more detail, those posts above might help!

 [iopure]: http://blog.jle.im/entry/the-compromiseless-reconciliation-of-i-o-and-purity
 [inside]: http://blog.jle.im/entry/inside-my-world-ode-to-functor-and-monad